 Grantee - means an applicant that has an agreement for grant funding with the State.

-Grants Administrator - means an employee of the State who manages the grants.
+Grants Administrator - means an employee of the State who manages grants.

-Greenhouse Gases - means carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons sulfur hexafluoride and nitrogen trifuoride.
+Greenhouse Gases - include, but are not limited to, carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride.